rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 * Ask about the benefits of using the sigmoid function for Simulated Annealing
 * How do superconductors work with QA?
 * What is the architecture of DA?
 * Is there a difference between DA and QA in respect to this project?
 We use QUBO and penalty values are universal.
-As far as I understand, it is just a different technology to do the same thing and optimizing penalties benefits both in the same way.
+As far as I understand, it is just a different technology to do the same thing and optimising penalties benefits both in the same way.
 * Is there a difference between DA/QA and SA?
-Is the penalty optimization somehow unique to quantum tunneling approach.
+Is the penalty optimisation somehow unique to quantum tunnelling approach.
 * [[D-Wave Ocean Software Documentation]] - is there something similar to this for DA?

 ### During
 **Answers:**
 * Hardware of DA is not very important as it is outside of the project scope
-* Penalty optimization will most likely increase the effectiveness of both DA and QA, but we only have access to QA
+* Penalty optimisation will most likely increase the effectiveness of both DA and QA, but we only have access to DA.

 ### After
 * Read the EDA lecture